veertuinc/anka-docs/content/en/docs/CI Plugins and Integrations/Jenkins/_index.md

 The Jenkins **Anka Plugin** provides a quick way to integrate Anka Build Cloud with Jenkins.
 The plugin helps Jenkins jobs dynamically provision Anka VM instances (based on the label used) for building, testing, and more.

 - Support for both **Pipeline** and **Freestyle** Jenkins jobs.
-- Supports both Static Slave Templates (under Configure Clouds) and Dynamic Labelling (in your repo's Jenkinsfile).
+- Supports both Jenkins Node/Agent Templates and Labels (under Configure Clouds) and Dynamic Labelling (in your repo's Jenkinsfile).
 - The VMs become deleted after every job finishes.
 - Supports automated VM Tag creation after your jobs run.
-This Cache Builder feature helps optimize subsequent builds as the dependencies are already on the VM.
+This "Anka VM Template/Tag Creation" feature helps optimize subsequent builds as the dependencies are already on the VM.
 - Supports both **JNLP** and **SSH** based connections to Anka VMs.

 > In order to follow these instructions, you will need to [install the Anka CLI]({{< ref "docs/Getting Started/installing-the-anka-virtualization-package.md" >}}) and an understanding of how to [start the VM]({{< relref "docs/Anka Virtualization/command-reference.md#start-vm" >}}) and [launch the viewer]({{< relref "docs/Anka Virtualization/command-reference.md#open-vm-windowviewer" >}}).